On the center-to-limb variations of the He I 10 830 \AA\ triplet: Methods

-We average the spectra over windows of 0.02 $\mu$ for each of 10 mu positions ranging from 1.0 to 0.1 in steps of 0.1.
+We average the spectra over windows of 0.02 $\mu$ for each of 10 mu positions, ranging from 1.0 to 0.1 in steps of 0.1.
 The number of pixels per bin over which we average is shown in Table~\ref{tab:mubin_counts}.
 The first bin is limited because about half of the raster was contaminated with a small filament close to the disk center.
 The resulting CLV is shown as a function of radius in the first panel of Fig.~\ref{fig:Fig1} and as a function of $\mu$ in the second panel.
-Following the method introduced by \citet{Neckel94}, the third panel shows the same values, but smoothened using a fourth-order polynomial fit across $\mu$ to each wavelength point.
-This smoothens local intensity variations that are likely caused by small brightenings.
+Following the method introduced by \citet{Neckel94}, the third panel shows the same values, but smoothed using a fourth-order polynomial fit across $\mu$ to each wavelength point.
+This smoothes the local intensity variations that are likely caused by small brightenings.
 This was especially helpful in the \Heir line core (see red line in the right panel of Fig.~\ref{fig:Fig5}).
 The resulting averaged spectra exhibited small intensity oscillations over the wavelength axis.
 These are likely of instrumental origin and were smoothened out using a 5-pixel (90 m\AA) box filter, which lowers the spectral resolution to $R \approx 120\,000$.
-For this work, we only consider the Stokes-$I$ profiles, as the other Stokes profiles are too weak in the quiet Sun.
+For the purposes of this work, we only considered the Stokes-$I$ profiles, since the other Stokes profiles are too weak in the quiet Sun.